 When you join the Branch, your membership also entitles you to make use of the Club which includes the many benefits of the excellent facility we have in Thurso and the entertainment and sports that are regularly arranged.

-There are many members on the committee that help run and manage the Thurso branch.
+There are many members on the committees that help run and manage the Thurso branch and club, alongside our excellent manager, Donald Sinclair and staff.

 In June 1921, Field Marshal Earl Haig formed the Royal British Legion Scotland (Legion Scotland) as it is now known, by bringing together several charities that had been established to assist those returning from the horrors of the First World War and residing in Scotland.